groovy-tutorial/groovy-tutorial/manuscript/03_80_RegExOperators.md

 #Regular Expression Operators

 I> These are useful for comparing strings to regular expressions.
-Still don't help you work out the regular expression.
+They still don't help you work out the regular expression.

 The Variables tutorial covered regular expression (pattern) variables described the `find` and `match` methods.
 These operators are similar to these methods but return `true` or `false` if the pattern is found in (`find`) or matches (`match`) the first operand (a string).